frayans/sypleks/README.md

 - 👋 Hi, I’m @sypleks
 - 👩‍💻 Doing programming as a hobby
-- 📒 Currently learning JavaScript
+- 📒 Currently learning Python

 <!---
 sypleks/sypleks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.